Clean surface of components reduces post-processing costs and shortens lead times

 Tool-less production saves time and money

 The engineering-driven company already produced prototypes for different components of their aircraft using Additive Manufacturing (AM) and now wanted to use the technology for functional parts.
-Harvest Technologies, one of the world's largest suppliers of AM technologies, provided the deep knowledge of the technology Bell Helicopter was looking for.
+Harvest Technologies, one of the world's largest suppliers of Additive Manufacturing technologies, provided the deep knowledge of the technology Bell Helicopter was looking for.

 The EOS technology gives us a great deal of flexibility and freedom.
 The parts that we get have very good feature definition and the mechanical properties have been good as well.
 We’re especially happy with the larger platform size and the nestability we’ve been able to achieve.